Drako/wecker/README.md

 - Talking to the simple LEDs at GP16 and GP17 (read/write)
 - Talking to the simple Buttons at GP14 and GP15 via IRQs (read-only)
 - Showing UI on the display using LVGL
+- Settings and reading the RTC

-Most likely I won't be using all the features for the final result.
+Most likely, I won't be using all the features for the final result.

 **Current plan:**